This Is Music: The Singles 92–98

 This is Music: The Singles 92–98 is a singles compilation album by the English alternative rock band the Verve.
 The compilation was released in November 2004 and included two previously unreleased tracks: "This Could Be My Moment" and "Monte Carlo".
-Nick McCabe did not participate in the songs, Simon Tong being the one that took the control of the lead guitar.
+Nick McCabe did not participate in the songs, Simon Tong being the one that played lead guitar.
 The album was named after a track by the same name off their 1995 album A Northern Soul.
 The album cover is based on the cover of their 1992 single "She's a Superstar".
 In 2025 it was re-released on vinyl, replacing the two previously unreleased songs with the two singles from Forth.
+Consequently, for this edition, the 92–98 part of the title was dropped, although the sticker adds "1992–2008".